-Holders of old notes who do not exchange their old notes for exchange notes pursuant to the exchange offer will continue to be subject to the restrictions on transfer of such old notes, as set forth (A) in the legend thereon as a consequence of the issuance of the old notes pursuant to the exemptions from, or in transactions not subject to, the registration requirements of the Securities Act and applicable state securities laws, and (B) otherwise set forth in the offering memorandum dated August 13, 1998, distributed in connection with the offering of the old notes.
+Holders of old notes who do not exchange their old notes for exchange notes pursuant to the exchange offer will continue to be subject to the restrictions on transfer of such old notes, as set forth (i) in the legend thereon as a consequence of the issuance of the old notes pursuant to the exemptions from, or in transactions not subject to, the registration requirements of the Securities Act and applicable state securities laws, and (ii) otherwise set forth in the Offering Memorandum dated August 13, 1998, distributed in connection with the offering of the old notes.
 In general, the old notes may not be offered or sold unless registered under the Securities Act, except pursuant to an exemption from, or in a transaction not subject to, the Securities Act and applicable state securities laws.
-Rent-A-Center does not currently anticipate that it will register the old notes under the Securities Act.
+Renters Choice does not currently anticipate that it will register the old notes under the Securities Act.

-UNAUDITED PRO FORMA COMBINED FINANCIAL INFORMATION (DOLLARS IN THOUSANDS)
+UNAUDITED PRO FORMA COMBINED FINANCIAL INFORMATION

+(DOLLARS IN THOUSANDS)

-Our Unaudited Pro Forma Combined Financial Information gives effect to both the offering of the old notes and the acquisitions of Central Rents and Thorn Americas, as if these transactions had occurred on January 1, 1997.
-The acquisitions of Central Rents and Thorn Americas were completed on May 28, 1998 and August 5, 1998, respectively, and have been reflected within the Rent-A-Center historical balance sheet as of September 30, 1998 and the Rent-A-Center historical statement of operations since their dates of acquisition.
-The Unaudited Pro Forma Combined Statement of Operations for the year ended December 31, 1997, and Thorn Americas historical information for the year ended March 31, 1998, which was its fiscal year end.
+Our Unaudited Pro Forma Combined Financial Information gives effect to both the offering of the old notes and the acquisitions of Central Rents and Rent-A-Center, as if these transactions had occurred on January 1, 1997.
+The acquisitions of Central Rents and Rent-A-Center were completed on May 28, 1998 and August 5, 1998, respectively, and have been reflected within the Renters Choice historical balance sheet as of September 30, 1998 and the Renters Choice historical statement of operations since their dates of acquisition.
+The Unaudited Pro Forma Combined Statement of Operations for the year ended December 31, 1997 includes Central Rents historical information for the year ended December 31, 1997, and Rent-A-Center historical information for the year ended March 31, 1998, which was its fiscal year end.
 These transactions and the related adjustments are described in the accompanying notes.
 In the opinion of management, all adjustments have been made that are necessary to present fairly the pro forma data.

-Our Unaudited Pro Forma Combined Financial Information is not indicative of Rent-A-Center's results of operations as of September 30, 1998, nor for any future date, and is not necessarily indicative of what Rent-A-Center's results of operations would have been had both the offering of the old notes and the acquisitions of Central Rents and Thorn Americas occurred on January 1, 1997.
-Further, it does not give effect to (A) any transactions other than the foregoing transactions and those described in the accompanying Notes to Unaudited Pro Forma Combined Financial Information, or (B) Rent-A-Center's results of operations since September 30, 1998.
-The following Unaudited Pro Forma Combined Financial Information does not give effect to expected annual pre-tax net savings of \$23.5 million from the elimination of duplicative general and administrative and field expenses as a result of the aforementioned acquisitions, nor does it give effect to additional annual pre-tax net savings of \$9.9 million expected to be achieved resulting from the acquisition of Thorn Americas, relating principally to changes made to its product distribution network and the utilization of its service and repair network.
+Our Unaudited Pro Forma Combined Financial Information is not indicative of Renters Choice's results of operations as of September 30, 1998, nor for any future date, and is not necessarily indicative of what Renters Choice's results of operations would have been had both the offering of the old notes and the acquisitions of Central Rents and Rent-A-Center occurred on January 1, 1997.
+Further, it does not give effect to (i) any transactions other than the foregoing transactions and those described in the accompanying Notes to Unaudited Pro Forma Combined Financial Information, or (ii) Renters Choice's results of operations since September 30, 1998.
+Although the following Unaudited Pro Forma Combined Financial Information gives effect to expected annual net savings from the elimination of duplicative general and administrative and field expenses as a result of the aforementioned acquisitions, it does not give effect to additional annual net savings expected to be achieved resulting from the acquisition of Rent-A-Center, relating principally to changes made to its product distribution network, and the utilization of its service and repair network.
+Actual amounts could differ from those presented.

-The following Unaudited Pro Forma Combined Financial Information is based upon the historical financial statements of Rent-A-Center, Central Rents, and Thorn Americas, and should be read in conjunction with such historical financial statements, the related notes, and the Notes to Unaudited Pro Forma Combined Financial Information.
+The following Unaudited Pro Forma Combined Financial Information is based upon the historical financial statements of Renters Choice, Central Rents, and Rent-A-Center, and should be read in conjunction with such historical financial statements, the related notes, and the Notes to Unaudited Pro Forma Combined Financial Information.